openhwgroup/programs/program/core-v-gnu-tools-ppl.md

 ## Engineering resource supplied by members - requirement and availability

+Previous work by Craig Blackmore of Embecosm has estimated the effort to be 15 engineer months work *for experienced GNU tool chain engineers*.
+This is to achieve a tested functional tool chain *without* optimization.

-- Embecosm has already contributed around 3 engineer months to CORE-V GNU compiler tool chain development, and is willing to contribute another 3 engineer months during 2020.
+- Embecosm has already contributed around 3 engineer months to CORE-V GNU compiler tool chain development, and is willing to contribute another 3 engineer months during 2020 and early 2021.
-- around 9 engineer months is needed to complete the project
+- a further 9 engineer months is needed to complete the project

 *Note:* This is effort by GNU compiler tool chain specialist engineers.